tankf33der/tankf33der/compcert.md

 }
 $ function main() is last in file mike.c
 $ comment all TEST calls
-$ uncomment one by one and run
+$ uncomment one by one and run:
 $ ccomp -interp -quiet mike.c
+$ for every test.
 $ Elliptic is very fat.
 Create vectors.h for 1 test only.
 ```